NEGRIL JAMAICA TRAVEL INFORMATION

 Generally, all U.S. citizens are required to present a valid U.S. passport when traveling to Jamaica, as well as proof of anticipated departure from Jamaica.
 Additionally, passport must contain one blank page for a Jamaican entry stamp.
 Non US citizens should contact the Jamaican Consulate for more information.

 Eastern Standard Time, Jamaica does not observe Daylight Savings Time.

 It’s not hard to find a taxi in Jamaica; they are literally everywhere.
 Official taxis have red license plates with white numbers; they are the only ones to use.
 Be sure to negotiate the exact cost in Jamaican currency before getting into a cab.
-A cab ride from the Cliffs to the Beach will cost about $100 Jamaican ($2 U.S.) per person.
 Better prices can be negotiated with large groups.
 Don’t ride alone; always stick with the buddy system.

 The temperature in Jamaica ranges from the high 80’s in the day to the low 70’s in the evenings.
 Don’t forget your sunscreen!
 The sun is extremely hot and, even if you tan easily, you will burn.
 You don’t want to ruin your spring break with painful sunburn.
 Jamaica’s rainy season is in May and October; bad weather during spring break is almost unheard of!

 There isn’t one in Jamaica; Negril is known for being the “capitol of casual.”
 Unlike some of our other destinations, where club attire is key, shorts, t-shirts and flip-flops will work just fine.

 No worries, your blow dryers and clothes irons will work without adapters.

 In some cases, a service charge will be included in your check.
 Always check with your server.
 Please be sure to tip the people who take care of you.
 Your waiters, bartenders and room maids are vastly underpaid and many of them rely on your tips.